openebs-archive/openebs-docs/docs/architecture.md

 ### WeaveScope

-WeaveScope is a well-regarded cloud-native visualisation solution in Kubernetes to view metrics, tags and metadata within the context of a process, container, service or host.
+WeaveScope is a well-regarded cloud-native visualization solution in Kubernetes to view metrics, tags and metadata within the context of a process, container, service or host.
 Node Disk Manager components, volume pods, and other persistent storage structures of Kubernetes have been enabled for WeaveScope integration.
 With these enhancements, exploration and traversal of these components have become significantly easier.